justinblin/spam-rnn/README.md

 # To Do
-Retrain RNN to make better, do something about the unbalaced dataset, maybe increase complexity of the model Add project to website/resume
+Retrain RNN to make better, do something about the unbalaced dataset Look at different criterion?
+Add project to website/resume
 Allow bot to pm mods or kick spammers